TheMatildaProject/auditory-cortex/README.md

 ## Installation
 As this is directly tied to Google Speech Cloud, you will need a service account key file from https://console.cloud.google.com/iam-admin/serviceaccounts/project?project=MY_PROJECT.
-Google will give you a json file, name it `matilda.json` and put in the root folder.
+Google will give you a json file, name it `matilda.json` and put on the root folder.

 ### Docker
 #### Build